Photo Source: James Lane

 Map Source: People Group location: IMB.
 Map geography: ESRI / GMI.
 Map design: Joshua Project.

 |Christian Adherents:||0.02 %|

 |Affinity Bloc:||Sub-Saharan Peoples|

-Ask the Lord to call people who are willing to go to Chad and share Christ with the Kanembu.
+Ask the Lord to call people who are willing to go to Niger and share Christ with the Kanembu people.

-Ask the Holy Spirit to soften the hearts of the Kanembu towards Christ so that they will be receptive to His teachings.
+Ask the Holy Spirit to soften the hearts of the Kanembu towards believers so that they will be receptive to the gospel.

 Pray that God will raise up teams of intercessors who will faithfully stand in the gap for these precious people.

 Ask the Lord to raise up a strong church planting movement among the Kanembu people in Chad, Nigeria and Niger.